 While many may believe that minimum wages in Asia are uncommon, this is not true.
-Minimum wages exist in different forms across Asia, although many countries instead require them on a regional or provincial level.
+Minimum wages exist in different forms across Asia.
+However, many countries instead require them on a regional or provincial level.

 Each province sets its own minimum wage in the PRC.
-Minimum wages are rising in 2022, with forty-six provinces having already raised the minimum.
+Minimum wages rose in 2022, with forty-six provinces having already raised the minimum.

 Shanghai stands at the highest monthly minimum wage (RMB2590), and Beijing has the highest hourly salary (RMB25.30)

 As of January 1st, 2022, Taiwan raised it’s monthly minimum wage has by 5.2% to NTD25,250.